 If you work in the public relations sector, you’ve definitely heard of the term “press release.”
 While used often, many still wonder what is the true press release definition.
 Read more to gain an understanding of the press release definition and learn how to distribute and write them.

 According to Wikipedia’s press release definition, a press release, also known as a “news release”, is: “an official statement delivered to members of the news media for the purpose of providing information, an official statement, or making an announcement.”
 In more simplistic terms, a press release is a way to share your story with the media.

 As technology advances and our methods of communication evolve, the press release definition has evolved with it.
 However, the basis of all press releases is communication.
 It doesn’t matter whether that be through a phone call, email, or delivered to journalists by hand — which is how the inventor of the concept, Ivy Lee, released his story!

-Press releases have a certain anatomy and structure that is followed to make sure they include all the relevant information a news source would need to distribute the story.
+Press releases have certain anatomy and structure that are followed to make sure they include all the relevant information a news source would need to distribute the story.
 They start with the most important information and then trickle down to more general information.
 The elements used in a press release include:

 - A logo